sarraelayne/Lab3Angular/README.md

 Behavior | Points
 --- | ---
-Contains the basic elements: The Header, 3 input fields (name, email, url), and an add button | 20 There is an example user, utilizing the custom directive | 20 A user can be added with just a name | 15
+Contains the basic elements: The Header, 3 input fields (name, email, url), and an add button | 20 There is a custom directive | 20
+A user can be added with just a name | 15
 A user can be added with just an email | 15
 A user can be added with all fields | 15